Advertisement

 Walking—and other forms of physical activity—help you burn calories.
 The longer or faster you walk, the more energy you’ll expend.

 Optimize your walking and burn more calories with interval training.
-This type of workout combines short bursts of intense activity with periods of recovery, which can help increase weight loss and cardiorespiratory fitness.
+This type of workout combines short bursts of intense activity with periods of recovery, which can help increase weight loss and the fitness of your heart and lungs.

 Start simple: As you’re walking, pick a spot ahead of you.
 Increase your pace until you reach it, then reduce your speed.
 Alternate between two minutes of moderately paced walking and one minute of fast walking.
 Continue this pattern throughout your walk.